-Thank you Jake!
-We always value your advice, especially at a time like this when the economy is in turmoil!
+We will always be grateful to Jake for his invaluable advice – especially at times like this, when the economy is in turmoil!

 If you’re interested in learning more about the Toronto market through our lens, consider reading some of my other posts:

 May my team and I become your realtors of choice, and guide you to the best of the best Toronto real estate as it meets your wishes, wants and needs?

 Thanks for reading!